Going through unsettling while settling in Belgium.

 Lucky kids these days!
 Seriously, that's better than the living room I had a few years ago!

 Anyway.
-Let's leave the aging changes and get back to the regional changes.
-Like typing.
-Globalization killed plenty of languages, yet one thing that would make sense to have universal, a keyboard, is different in every other country.
+Let's leave the aging and focus on the regional changes again, such as typing.
+Globalization has led to the decline of many languages; yet, one thing that would make sense to have universally is a standard keyboard, but it differs in every other country.
 Geez!

 Azerty.

-They are cheaper than in the UK and the Netherlands, and I can just show up at the station without looking at the schedule.
-In a majority of cases, a train I want is coming in under 15 minutes.
+They are cheaper than in the UK and the Netherlands, and I can simply show up at the station without checking the schedule.
+In most cases, the train I want is arriving in under 15 minutes.
 Gold!
 Then I cruise faster than on a motorway while I can watch the landscapes, check my emails, take a nap, or try to learn how to pronounce words like these:

 another brain puzzle.

-This could be a good transition to talk about bikes because riding one here is also unlike the other places where I cycled.
-But I will write about that another time, this post is lengthy already.
-However, before wrapping up, let's talk about this year's carnival parade.
+This could be a good transition to discuss bikes, as riding one here is also unlike the other places where I've cycled.
+However, I will write about that another time; this post is already lengthy.
+Yet, before wrapping up, let's talk about this year's carnival parade.

-After experiencing remarkably wonderful Mardi Gras celebrations in Brittany last year, when I saw that there is a parade here, I went to check it out.
+After experiencing the remarkably wonderful Mardi Gras celebrations in Brittany last year, I was excited to see a parade here and went to check it out.

 The floats were grandiose, and instead of old tractors, they were towed by high-trimmed trucks and SUVs.
 Most floats also boasted powerful sound systems blasting tunes from local songs to bass-loaded bangers.
 Each of these had me expecting the next float to be Da Hool.

 Rather than handing away modest cards that came off a home printer, here, they threw tons of toys and candies.
-If I'd be an eight-years-old, this would be heaven on earth.
+If I were an eight-year-old, this would be heaven on earth.
 Now, I thought about how that huge production value makes the event somewhat remote to me, and that it produces way too much litter.
 At least, the city thought about the second part.
-The last "float" was a number of street-sweeping vehicles accompanied by workers that left the place with no hint of what went through a minute ago.
+The last "float" was a group of street-sweeping vehicles accompanied by workers that left the place with no hint of what had just gone through a minute ago.
 I could eat from the streets, that's how clean they left them.
 A completely different world, it is.
 Strange and impressive at the same time.
 And here I am, being a part of it.
 Wow.

-Alternatively, check out my artwork inspired by stability of the constant change:
+Alternatively, check out the Blog Archives, or my artwork inspired by the stability of the constant change.
+Thanks for reading!

 Comments are closed.